mlopezza/stroke-prediction/README.md

   Leveraging SHAP analysis to understand what features are driving predictions.

-  Auditing the model for potential biases, and consider tracking performance across various demographic segmentations.
-This is crucial to ensure certain groups are not underserved by our model.
+  Auditing the model for potential biases, and consider tracking performance across various demographic segmentation.
+This is crucial to ensure certain groups are not underrepresented in our model.

   Validating the model on additional external stroke datasets to confirm it performs consistently and reliably.